Helga-Helga/consistency-constraints-recognition/lab1_image_denoising/README.md

 ## Testing

-To test some functions run
+To test some functions without using random numbers run
 ```bash
 pytest
 ```
-from `test/` directory.